mars-planet/mars_city/servers/hr_monitor/doc/README.rst

 Server will shut down, so you'll need to start it again.

 Now if you want to see the alarm levels, you can do it by starting the GUI prototype.
+First you need to configure the HR Monitor's Tango Device Name in the GUI configuration file (gui/hr_monitor_gui.cfg);
+the variable you need to modify is "monitor_address".
-Just type the following in a Terminal:
+Once done, just type the following in a Terminal:

 ::